 Check Fraud in Aliso Viejo

 Under California Penal Code 476 PC (Check Fraud Laws), the city of Aliso Viejo criminalizes the illegal writing, ‘passing’ or using of a fraudulent check, with the intention of obtaining something of value.
 ‘Passing’ a document means using words or conduct to represent to someone that a check is genuine.
 Check fraud requires that the document is passed as genuine when it, in fact, is not.
+An example of check fraud would be someone creating fictitious checks and attempting to cash one in.
+The account would come up as closed, and that person would be arrested.

 In order to prove check fraud, the prosecutor must prove the following elements: